-The competition will be judged by Cumbrian poet, Neil Curry
+The competition will be judged by Cumbrian poet, Geraldine Green.

 The winners will be notified on September 28th.
-The overall winner will be given the opportunity to read the poem at a poetry event at Borderlines on Saturday, October 6th.
+The overall winner and the two runners up will be given the opportunity to read their poems at a poetry event at Borderlines on Saturday, October 5th.